Bible: What authority does it have?

 For more information about what it means to rightly divide scripture, please see my articles about it on this website.

-Bible: How is it best to study it?
+Bible: How should we study it?

 As we are diligent to study and apply the Bible, we need to be aware that it is authoritative.
 What you read from the Bible itself you should believe.
 However, please realize that there are many translations of the Bible.
 As good as it is, even the King James Bible is a VERSION of it.
 That’s why it is called the KJV.
 Words and their meaning can and often do change over time, even sometimes over a relatively short period of time.
 The actual autographs, the original manuscripts of the Bible in the Hebrew, Aramaic, and Greek are long gone.
 What we have today are many copies.
 Does that diminish the reliability of it?
 No!
 Nearly all of them are identical.
 The translations and versions of it are in some parts different, but not the original writings.
 They are very much the same.
 The copyists did a fabulous job with this as they wrote these writings out in their original languages.
 The very slight differences that are found in some are so minimal it is not worth your time to have undue concern about them.
 Therefore, what we now have in the original language manuscripts of the sixty-six books of the Bible IS reliable.
 Let us never forget the apostle Paul’s words about this.
 But please remember that when he said this, he wasn’t talking about any subsequent translation, but what he and other authors of Scripture had written.